 WHILE there is a place for heels in every woman’s wardrobe, flat shoes are an obvious choice for practical reasons.
+But with flats this amazing, who needs heels?
 Unless you are on the red carpet at Cannes!!!

 Confidence equates to comfort; confident in who we are and comfortable in the clothes we wear.
 But when it comes to our feet, many women still suffer for fashion.